 For the natural light requirement, how did you know how much natural light would help with comfort?
 Did you analyze this?

 Guided by the knowledge of the environmental design code of urban commercial buildings, a perimeter depth of 6m, or twice the floor-to-ceiling height, can be potentially daylit.
-Thus, the buildings deeper than 12m require more artificial light.
+Thus, buildings deeper than 12m require more artificial light.
 The Grammarly office in Kyiv is 8.8 m, respectively; therefore, we placed the working areas closer to the source of natural light and the auxiliary rooms deeper into the office where they were supplemented with additional lighting.

 Why did you choose SketchUp to design the Grammarly office?

-We chose SketchUp due to the ease of use and speed.
+We chose SketchUp due to its ease of use and speed.
 This project was under tight deadlines and we needed a tool that would allow us to work fast.
 Normally we would incorporate 3DS Max, but there was no time to do that.
 So we created everything in SketchUp—from the original design to the nitty-gritty details including textures.

 What was your workflow in SketchUp?